MrTakedi/gnu-social/plugins/Nodeinfo/README.md

 # Nodeinfo plugin for GNU social

-Plugin that presents basic instance information using the [NodeInfo standard](http://nodeinfo.diaspora.software/).
+Module that presents basic instance information using the [NodeInfo standard](http://nodeinfo.diaspora.software/).

 At the moment, the information is presented at the "/main/nodeinfo/2.0" endpoint.